 Registered user since Sat 18 Apr 2015

 She received her B.S. in Computer Science from Korea Advanced Institute of Science and Technology in 2001 and her M.S. and Ph.D. in Computer Science and Engineering from the University of Washington in 2003 and 2008 respectively.
-She ranked No. 1 among all engineering and science students in KAIST in 2001 and received the Korean Ministry of Education, Science, and Technology Award, the highest honor given to an undergraduate student in Korea.
 She received various awards including an NSF CAREER award, Google Faculty Research Award, and Okawa Foundation Research Award.
 She was previously an assistant professor at the University of Texas at Austin.
-Her research is funded by National Science Foundation, Air Force Research Laboratory, Google, IBM, Intel, Okawa Foundation, and Samsung and currently, she is leading a 4.9M Office of Naval Research project on synergistic software customization.
-She is a Program Co-Chair of the IEEE 35th International Conference on Software Evolution and Maintenance and an Associate Editor of IEEE Transactions on Software Engineering and Empirical Software Engineering.
+Her research is funded by National Science Foundation, Air Force Research Laboratory, Google, IBM, Intel, Okawa Foundation, Samsung, and Office of Naval Research.
+She is a Keynote speaker at ASE 2019. a Program Co-Chair of ESEC/FSE 2022, a Program Co-Chair of ICSME 2019, and was an Associate Editor of IEEE Transactions on Software Engineering.

 - Session Chair of Software Evolution (part of Research Papers)

 - Steering Committee Member in Steering Committee

 - Session Chair of Opening session + Distinguished paper awards (part of Plenary Events)

 - Is Neuron Coverage a Meaningful Measure for Testing Deep Neural Networks?